Lex-Col/The-Volition-Coalition/README.md

 ### Phase 4: Implementation (The Final Gatekeeper)
 Once Stochastic Parity is reached in the Forge, the Final Draft faces an independent node for a reality check.
 - **Proof-of-Concept Viability:** The Gatekeeper assesses if the project "has legs" based on the operator's objectives, not AI-defined perfection.
 It audits dependencies, logic flow, and success probability.
 - **The Relief Valve & Override:** If the Gatekeeper flags a Fatal Flaw (Severity 8-10), it kicks the draft back to Phase 3.
 However, Phi retains the ultimate override.
-If the operator accepts the risk, they can force the project through.
+If the operator accepts the risk, they force the project through.

 ---

 ## 4. ARCHITECTURE: TELEMETRY & MEMORY GOVERNANCE

 ### 4.1 The Cloud-Hybrid Vault (PPR)
+Separating machine burden from human history.
-- **HOT (Active):** The Gold Manifest and Pinned Axioms.
+- **HOT (Active):** The PSC’s brain.
+Holds the Gold Manifest and Pinned Axioms only.
-- **WARM (Cache):** Last 3-5 iterations and all logged Architect Vetoes.
+- **WARM (Cache / Scrap Yard):** Last 3-5 iterations and all logged Architect Vetoes.
+The UI timeline.
-- **COLD (Archive):** Full logs pushed to cloud storage.
+- **COLD (Archive):** Full project logs pushed to cloud storage for post-mission trail auditing.

 ### 4.2 The Flashlight Cycles
 User-defined intervals trigger recovery: